-Equilibirum states described by thermodynamics are states which a system reaches after a long waiting (relaxation) time.
+Equilibrium states described by thermodynamics are states which a system reaches after a long waiting (relaxation) time.
+Macroscopically systems in equilibrium to not show an evolution in time.
 Therefore time is not a variable generally used in thermodynamics.
-Most of processes discussed are considered to be quasistatic, i.e. the system is during a change practically always in a state of equilibrium (variations occur on a time scale much longer than relaxation times to the equilibrium).
+Most of processes discussed are considered to be quasistatic, i.e. the system is during a change practically always in a state of equilibrium (variations occur on time scales much longer than relaxation times to the equilibrium).